 Golden Retriever: 8 hours

 Nevertheless, when it comes to leaving a Golden Retriever at home, they set the standard high compared to other breeds.
-They catch up on quality nap time and may even entertain themselves by trying some off-limit activities like jumping on a counter to grab a yummy treat.
+They catch up on quality nap time and may even entertain themselves by trying off-limit activities like jumping on a counter to grab a yummy treat.

 Bulldog: 8 to 10 hours

 Their distinctive pushed-in nose, wrinkled face, and muscular bodies make bulldogs an absolute nightmare for trespassers.
-While they were originally bred for dog fighting and bull-baiting, bulldogs have become friendlier through selective breeding and other techniques.
+While they were initially bred for dog fighting and bull-baiting, bulldogs have become friendlier through selective breeding and other techniques.

 They are, however, extremely protective of their owners and family members.
 Trained bulldogs can be left at home for a considerable amount of time — 8 to 10 hours, but they have to be potty trained, taught to chew only on toys, and have an established eating schedule.